-- Premium Risk Results from fluctuations in the timing, frequency and severity of insured events - Reserve Risk Results from fluctuations in the timing and amount of claim settlements - Catastrophe Risk The risk from extreme or irregular events that are not sufficiently captured by the capital requirements for premium and reserve risk - Lapse Risk The risk from the discontinuance of insurance policies (where this would result in an in.
+- Premium Risk Results from fluctuations in the timing, frequency and severity of insured events - Reserve Risk Results from fluctuations in the timing and amount of claim settlements - Catastrophe Risk The risk from extreme or irregular events that are not sufficiently captured by the capital requirements for premium and reserve risk - Lapse Risk The risk from the discontinuance of insurance policies (where this would result in a reduction of future premiums).

-In most cases within the portfolio there is no future lapse risk as contracts are only one month in length.
+Future lapse risk only exists on insurance contracts of more than one month in length.
 The risk to the Solvency II capital position comes from a lack of future premiums in cases where contracts are not renewed.
-There is a small portion of the portfolio where contracts are 12 months in length.
-These contracts carry a lapse risk which will add to the Capital Requirement, however this is currently immaterial as the number of annual contracts is low.
+There is a small portion of the portfolio where contracts are 12 months in length at the reporting date with the expectation to write more annual contracts on new business arrangements in 2023.
+These contracts carry a lapse risk which will add to the Capital Requirement, however this is currently low whilst the number of annual contracts is low.